Acronyms

 - Case-control studies

-- Odds ratios are always reported in case-control studies because risk is not measured in these studies.
-The case group has a 100% probability of the disease and the control group has a 0% probability.
-The odds of exposure to a risk factor is compared between the two groups, therefore the results are reported as an odds ratio.
+- Odds ratios are always reported in case-control studies because relative risk cannot be measured, i.e., the case group has 100% probability of the outcome, and the control group has 0%.

 - Cohort studies

-- Cohort studies often utilize logistic regression to control for covariates.
-Logistic regression yields an odds ratio.
-In some cases, the odds ratio can be converted to a relative risk.
-See formula below.
+- Logistic regression, which is often used in cohort studies to control for covariates, yields an odds ratio.
+In some cases, the ratio can be converted to relative risk using the formula below.
 [2]

 - Converting an odds ratio to relative risk

-- If a cohort study uses logistic regression and reports an odds ratio, it can be converted to relative risk if the incidence of the outcome in the unexposed (control) group is known
+- If a cohort study uses logistic regression and reports an odds ratio, it can be converted to relative risk if the incidence of the outcome in the control group is known

 - Example